The supply of residential accommodation in a dwelling is exempt from GST.

 For example, a payment from a marketing board to a grower is accounted for as follows:

-The grower includes the payment in total sales in Box 5 of the GST return for the period they receive it.
+The grower includes the payment in their total sales in the GST return period they receive it.

-If, for some reason, they have to pay back all or part of the advance they received from the marketing board it will be treated as a loan.
+If, for some reason, they have to pay back all or part of the advance, it will be treated as a loan.
 The advance will be exempt from GST because it is a financial service.

-The grower should ask us to reassess the return that included the advance payment.
+The grower should ask us to amend the return that included the advance payment.

-The marketing board may claim a GST credit for the advance payment made, as long as sufficient records are held.
+The marketing board may claim a GST credit for the advance payment made, if they hold sufficient records.

-If the advance is later repaid, the repayment must be included in the total sales (Box 5).
+If the advance is later repaid, the repayment must be included in the total sales.
 Any interest is exempt, as it is a financial service.

 A GST-registered agent who is involved in the transaction must account for GST on any commission or fee.